Skip to content

 Advanced Browser

-A plugin that greatly extends the Anki browser, letting you search for and display a ton of additional parameters.
+This plugin greatly extends the Anki browser, allowing you to search for and display a wide range of additional parameters.

 A few of the new options.